top of page

 AUKUS

-Curtis hosts three experts in Australia, Dr. Christine Leah, Dr. Carl Rhodes, and Natalie Treloar, as they discuss AUKUS from an Australian perspective and its association with deterrence.
+Curtis brings together three experts in Australia—Dr. Christine Leah,.
+Carl Rhodes, and Natalie Treloar—to discuss AUKUS from an Australian viewpoint and its connection deterrence.

 AUKUS